Answers on wills

 I want to make a joint, or mirror will, for me and my partner?

-Often a solicitor will be able to offer joint, also known as mirror wills at a lower price than two seperate wills.
+Often a solicitor will be able to offer joint, also known as mirror wills at a lower price than two separate wills.
 Moving house, marriage or a change in family circumstance can prompt people to review their plans.

 I have inherited some money, or property and I’m worried I might now be liable for inheritance tax on my estate reducing the amount left for my family and good causes?